Care at home

 If you don't qualify for a personal budget and care package from us you can still purchase services from the organisations listed below.
 Always ensure you choose an agency registered and inspected by the Care Quality CommissionOpens new window.

 - Healthwatch Gloucestershire who are the local arm of the independent consumer champion for health and social care in England, provide people with information and advice to help them make the right choice about health and social care.
 They are also always keen to hear from people about their experiences of the health and social care services in the county, whether these experiences are good or bad.
-You may also find their Healthwatch Gloucestershire: Find a Service website helpful.

 - Your CircleOpens new window - offers information and advice about the wide range of services and support available to you in Gloucestershire to help you live an independent life.